WIA Conference Agenda

 Commissioner for the Wood County Commission for 29 years; chairman of

-the West Virginia State Bar Associations's Elder Law Committee and a member
+the West Virginia State Bar Associations' Elder Law Committee and

-of its probate committee; a member of the West Virginia Governor’s Guardianship
+a member of its probate committee; a member of the West Virginia Governor’s

-Commission which developed the current West Virginia laws and procedures relating
+Guardianship Commission which developed the current West Virginia laws and

-the National Academy of Elder Law Attorneys.
-He wrote the last 18 annual
+a member of the National Academy of Elder Law Attorneys.
+He wrote the

 He is a 57-year member and assistant chief of the Williamstown Volunteer Fire Company; when he grows up he hopes to become a paid firefighter.